adityam/context-blog/content/post/formatting-numbers.md

 <span class="Statement">\stopsolution</span>
 </code></pre>

-which is partially acceptable (when typesetting the solution with hand, I'd type `Δ = 8` rather than `Δ = 8.000`) but for the first problem, we now get
+which is partially acceptable (when typesetting the solution by hand, one would uses `Δ = 8` rather than `Δ = 8.000`) but for the first problem, we now get

 <pre><code><span class="Statement">\startquestion</span>
   Find the roots of <span class="String">$x^2 + 5x + 6 = 0$</span>.